 Biochar mixed with compost makes a rich soil amendment for your farm, ranch or garden.

 Once large volumes of biochar are available for commercial use, it can be used widely around the world by literally millions of farmers.
 Imagine the impact in Africa and Eastern Europe and Southeast Asia and Patagonia.
-In almost every country, biochar can be added economically in pasture land to improve grass production, to chicken coops to reduce odors and improve animal health, as well as in farms of all kinds.
+In almost every country, biochar can be added economically to fields to increase resiliency to drought and increase production, in pasture land to improve grass production, to dairy operations to reduce odors, and improve animal health, and reduced the enteric methane produced during digestion.
 Cooperatives could be set up to share investment costs in conversion machines and/or simply teach low-polluting and low-investment biochar production techniques.

 In many settings, we could get farmers and ranchers to “donate” their woody wastes to the biochar production unit operators and receive in exchange not cash but biochar.
 The same truck that brought the waste wood to the production site (assembly area) could be used to return bags of biochar to the same farmer.
 The world could shift from patterns of “slash and burn” agriculture to “slash and char” instead.